nodejs/outreach/community.md

-# Content for NodeJS Community Webpage
+# Content for Node.js Community Webpage

 ## Introduction

-NodeJS is an open source software built, used, and maintained by the community.
+Node.js is an open source software built, used, and maintained by the community.
 We believe community to be at the core of NodeJS' popularity.
 Amazing folks from different parts of the world, with a common interest, collaborate and shape this community.

 In its earliest times, when Node.js was still in its initial releases, it became extremely popular.
 Thousands of developers were using it.
 With the increasing usage, it became difficult for the Node.js core team to keep the software up to date with the user requirements.
 So thus formed the Node.js foundation in 2015.